 Your new teacher CV or resume doesn’t need to be limited to the formal classroom experience gained.
-When writing your beginning teacher CV or resume or application letter, include anything that may be relevant to the field, such as camp counselor, tutor, librarian aide, nanny, or daycare provider.
+When writing your beginning teacher CV or resume, include anything that may be applicable to the field, such as camp counselor, tutor, librarian aide, nanny, or daycare provider.
 Under each position, mention the duties that have helped prepare you to be a classroom teacher.

 Highlight related volunteer experience.